google/go-containerregistry/cmd/crane/doc/crane_push.md

 ### Options

 ```
   -h, --help                help for push
+      --image-refs string   path to file where a list of the published image references will be written
       --index               push a collection of images as a single index, currently required if PATH contains multiple images
 ```

 ### Options inherited from parent commands